subfuzion/election-app/README.md

 highlight how to:

 - Write an application and incrementally modernize it to run on [Google Cloud].
-- Use Cloud Code, a Google extension that assists you in the IDE.
+- Use [Cloud Code], a Google extension that assists you in the IDE.
 From within the IDE, you will learn to:

-  - Build and deploy to [GKE] using [Cloud Deploy].
+  - Create a GKE cluster in Autopilot mode
-  - Build and deploy to [Cloud Run] using [Cloud Build].
+  - Build and deploy to [GKE] and [Cloud Run] using [Cloud Build].
-  - Assess application performance through logging and monitoring using [Cloud Ops].
+  - Monitor your deployment, view application logs, and use the IDE to stop on breakpoints in the editor to debug your running app.